eliperkins/eliperkins/README.md

 - I prefer talking in open channels rather than DM, so that all involved parties can be informed about what's going on.
 This includes not only public Slack channels, but discussions in places like GitHub issues, pull requests, and discussions as well.
 - Default to the relevant public channel first.
 Only Slack DM if it's sensitive, personal or extremely off-topic.

 #### 📥 Find a bug?
 Want a feature?
-Put it in a GitHub Issue and kick it over to me
+Put it in a GitHub / Linear Issue and kick it over to me

 - This gets back to the public communication bit.
 I might not be the one to fix your bug or implement your feature!
 Write it down so we all know where to go.